nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 - The <b>time complexity</b> of the above algorithm is exponential `O(2ᴺ⁺ᶜ)`, where `N` represents the total number of items.
 - The <b>space complexity</b> will be `O(N+C)` to store the <i>recursion stack</i>.

-Let’s try to find a better solution.
+Let’s try to find a better solutionMimicPQ.

 ### Top-down Dynamic Programming with Memoization